Woolworths (Australia): Further developments

 In 2023, Woolworths came under scrutiny for converting some of its full-size stores into the smaller Woolworths Metro format stores.
 Woolworths Metro stores typically stock a lesser range of products and have a different pricing structure than the full format stores.
 In August 2023, residents in Alexandria protested the planned conversion of their local Woolworths to a Woolworths Metro.
 A petition, promoted by local community groups, gathered over 1600 signatures, with support from the City of Sydney mayor, Clover Moore.
 Despite the community feedback, Woolworths pushed through with the Metro conversion.

-Australia Day merchandise

-On 10 January 2024, Woolworths Group announced that Woolworths supermarkets and Big W would no longer be stocking Australia Day-themed merchandise, citing declining demand and the broader discussion about the national holiday.
-The decision caused some controversy, with Liberal opposition leader Peter Dutton calling for a boycott for its decision and vandalism to two stores in Brisbane.
+2020s inflation period